-GEOG 703-3 Weathering Processes A detailed look at weathering processes and their applied aspects.

-GEOG 705-3 Quaternary Environments We will

-examine the Quaternary palaeo-environments of British Columbia including the sedimentological, palaeontological and geomorphic record of the past several million years.
+GEOG 705-3 Quaternary Environments We will examine the Quaternary palaeo-environments of British Columbia including the sedimentological, palaeontological and geomorphic record of the past several million years.
+Prerequisites: permission of the instructor seminar course is an advanced geographic study of the contrasting cultural landscapes of northern peoples and places.
+Using a comparative perspective approach, case studies will emphasize selected cultural landscapes of northern British Columbia.